YingxiangHu/YingxiangHu.github.io/contents/home.md

 #### Research Interests

 I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santalö type and Heintze-Karcher type inequalities in Riemannian manifolds.
-Now I am also interested in the existecen and uniqueness problem for geometric equations arising from convex geometry.
+Now I am also interested in the existence and uniqueness problem for curvature equations arising from convex geometry.

 #### My Collaborators